How to Form a Multi-Member LLC in California

 1. Decide On Each Member's Ownership Interest

 One common mistake among early entrepreneurs is to give away too much ownership to people who have not taken as much risk as you have or sunk as much time and money into the company, explained well by entrepreneur and investor Mark Suster.
 As a general rule, DO NOT CREATE 50/50 OWNERSHIP SPLITS, explained by Rich Barton of Zillow on a great Geekwire article.
-There are some exceptions to this general rule if the Members have a proven work history.
+There are some exceptions to this general rule, for example, if the members have a proven work history.

 2. Choose The Manager or Board Of Managers

 Complete the provided form and mail it to Secretary of State, Document Filing Support Unit, P.O.
-Box 944228, Sacramento, CA 94244-2280 with the $70 fee.
+Box 944228, Sacramento, CA 94244-2280, along with the $70 fee.
 For completing the Articles of Incorporation, put the name of one of the founders and their address for the Agent For Service of Process.
-You will also check the box "Manager" or "More Than One Manager" under Section 5 since the LLC will be managed by a single or multiple Managers.
+You will also check the box "Manager" or "More Than One Manager" under Section 5 since the LLC will be managed by a single or multiple managers.

 4. Execute Multi-Member Manager Managed LLC Operating Agreement

-An operating agreement is an agreement among limited liability company ("LLC") Members governing the LLC's business, and Member's financial and managerial rights and duties.
+An operating agreement is an agreement among limited liability company members governing the LLC's business, and member's financial and managerial rights and duties.
 LLCs operating without an Operating Agreement can be declared unformed.

-6. Each Member Executes A Intellectual Property Assignment Agreement
+6. Each Member Executes an Intellectual Property Assignment Agreement

 9. Make S-Corporation Election

-However, an election can be made to be taxed as an S-Corporation.
-Being taxed as an S-Corporation allows LLC members to take advantage of certian tax benefits not available to partnerships or sole-proprietorships while, at the same time, avoiding the "double taxation" concept of a standard C-Corporation.
+However, an election can be made to be taxed as an S Corporation.
+Being taxed as an S Corporation allows LLC members to take advantage of certain tax benefits not available to partnerships or sole-proprietorships while, at the same time, avoiding the "double taxation" concept of a standard C Corporation.

-This is because the profits of partnerships and sole-proprietorships are subject to self-employment taxes, which as of February, 2012, are 15.4% of profits (i.e., $100,000 profit is subject to $15,400 in self-employment taxes).
+This is because the profits of partnerships and sole-proprietorships are subject to self-employment taxes, which as of February, 2012, are 15.4 percent of profits (i.e., $100,000 profit is subject to $15,400 in self-employment taxes).
 Being taxed as an S-Corporation allows the LLC to pay its employee-members (i.e., those members who are actively working the business of the LLC) a wage in addition to the LLC's profit.
-This is a benefit because only the wage is subject to the self-employment tax while the profit distributed to the LLC member or members is not (NOTE: Members who are not actively working the business will not qualify for payment of a wage; so S-Corporation election is not likely to impact a passive member's tax liability).
+This is a benefit because only the wage is subject to the self-employment tax while the profit distributed to the LLC member or members is not (NOTE: members who are not actively working the business will not qualify for payment of a wage; so S Corporation election is not likely to impact a passive member's tax liability).

 First, the LLC may not have members who are corporations, partnerships, or non-resident aliens.
 Second, the LLC may not have more than 100 members, and third, the LLC can only have one category of ownership (i.e., cannot have multiple categories of ownership such as voting and non-voting).
 For single member LLCs, meeting the above criteria usually is not a problem.